How To Do Dolphin Plank Pose (Makara Adho Mukha Svanasana)

 Plank variations can target different body parts.
 The yoga dolphin plank position challenges flexibility and strength seekers.
 What distinguishes this advanced plank from the standard one?

-This pose requires joint mobility and muscle control.
-Yoga dolphin planks need shoulder flexion, hip extension, and ankle dorsiflexion to establish proper alignment.
+They also need hip extension and ankle dorsiflexion to establish proper alignment.
 Regular practice improves balance and coordination.

 What Other Yoga Poses Can Be Combined With The Yoga Dolphin Plank Pose?